QUICKguils/pyHarm/src/pyHarm/Bifurcators/README.md

 ## FactoryBifurcator

-This file contains the dictionary of all the predictors that are available as well as the function `generateBifurcator` that creates the predictor object.
+This file contains the dictionary of all the bifurcators that are available as well as the function `generateBifurcator` that creates the bifurcator object.

 ## HillBifurcator `hill`